Dr. Susan Neufeld

 The mission of the Reading/Language Arts Specialist Credential Program is to demonstrate how to organize and implement a balanced reading program that is research-based, using literature, basal texts, and leveled decodable texts as a foundation for skill development, and to provide a repertoire of diagnostic or prescriptive tools for assessment, as well as strategies for intervention and improvement for students in multicultural, multilingual classrooms.

 This credential is an advanced credential that may be added to a basic credential such as the Multiple Subjects CLAD or BCLAD, Single Subject, or Special Education credentials.
 The K-12 nationally accredited credential consists of 30 units of coursework and can be completed in three years.
-Eighteen of these 30 units fulfill the reading Concentration for an MA in Curriculum and Instruction: Reading.
-Sixteen additional units of common courses, including a thesis or project, are also required for the master's degree for a total of 34 units.
+Fifteen of these 30 units overlap with the reading Concentration for an MA in Curriculum and Instruction.
+There are 15 additional units of graduate core courses, including a thesis or project, required for the master's degree for a total of 30 units.
+For students who want to combine the credential and the MA, there would be a total of 45 units.
 The Reading Certificate (15 units) is part of the Reading/Language Arts Specialist Credential.

 Benefits